mitchdavenport88/hop_shop/README.md

 * To receive email confirmation of registration and have the ability to recover forgotten passwords.
 * A personalised user profile where I can see my order history and set my default delivery information if desired.
 * Access to a wishlist where favourites can be added / removed so I can easily purchase them at a later date.
-* To read beer related articles as I’m a regular consumer of beer and I’d find a blog of interest.
+* To read beer related articles as I’m a regular consumer of beer and I’d find a blog interesting.
 * The ability to comment and interact with other users on the blog posts.

 As the site owner / admin I want: